NCAS-VISION/VISION-toolkit-v2-development/docs/index.rst

 For the technical and scientific background to the VISION toolkit (specifically Version 1), see `Russo at al. 2025 <russo-vision-paper_>`_.
-This is the documentation for Version 2 (currently *alpha* stage) of the toolkit.
+This is the documentation covering Version 2 (in this case |release|) of the toolkit.

 ~~~~~